cjlaborde/johnlaborde.com/content/about.md

 published: '2021-03-23'
 ---

 I worked for years as a marketeer and business owner.
 Then wanted to make a website the exact way I envision it and became obsessed with learning web development.
-Years latter I became a competent web developer than has a strong foundation in business and marketing.
+Years later I became a competent web developer that has a strong foundation in business and marketing.
-I have the skill set to combine both business and marketing skills.
-My current prefered tools are laravel for creating the backend api and nuxt/vue.js for the front end.
-My main languages are php and javascript.
-I do my development using docker.
+I have the skill set to combine both business and marketing skills with web development.
+My current preferred tools are laravel for creating the backend API and nuxt/vue.js for the front end.
+My main languages are PHP and Javascript.